zhanzhenzhen/doc-html/README.md

 - prettify `<pre>`
 - switch between multiple human languages, or multiple programming languages

-If you are writing a manual / documentation of your project but find Markdown is too simple and HTML is too complicated / ugly, you have come to the right place!
+If you are writing a manual/documentation of your project but find Markdown is too simple and HTML is too complicated/ugly, you have come to the right place!

 Usage: